Skip to main content

 When can I use the existing employee profile when changing policies, and when must I create a new one?

-You can use the existing employee profile when a policy change occurs within the same vacation period and the employee continues under the same employment contract.
-In these cases, balances are not changed, and history and records continue as normal.
+You can use the existing employee profile when a policy change occurs within the same vacation period, and the employee continues under the same employment contract.
+In these cases, balances are not changed, and history and registrations continue as normal.

 You must create a new employee profile when: